Tracee Ellis Ross Reveals Lovely Legs Poolside On Instagram In All-White For Labor Day Weekend

 The post is simply captioned, “Hi.”

 The post received over 6,900 likes in 40 minutes.
 Fans can’t get enough of Ross, and her recent posts have been flooded with messages of admiration.

-One fan commented, “You are so gorgeous tracee!!!!!!
-Keep being a light!”
-One smitten admirer wrote, “If your alone that’s a crying shame… if you are with someone he’s a lucky son of a gun!”
+“You are so gorgeous tracee!!!!!!
+Keep being a light!” one fan commented.

+“If your alone that’s a crying shame… if you are with someone he’s a lucky son of a gun!” one smitten admirer wrote.
 Users commented on the star’s signature black curls, with reactions ranging from love to envy.

-Ross also shares a video of her playing with her luscious mane in her Instagram story.
+Ross also shared a video of her playing with her luscious mane in her Instagram story.
 The actress looks into the camera while fluffing her curls, saying “I’m having such a good hair moment.”
 She then giggles and hums as her shiny black locks fill the frame of the screen.
 The video clip is followed by a quote by Serena Williams, typed out in white text on a black background which reads, “Whatever fear I have inside me, my desire to win is always stronger.”

 Ross often takes to her social media platform to connect with fans and to share messages of self-love and self-care, and her posts this Labor Day Weekend appear to be no exception.